gasparka/thesis/docs/2_pyha.rst

 ``__init__`` function could be used to call ``scipy.signal.firwin()`` to design FIR filter coefficients, initial assignments to class variables are used for register initial/reset values.

-Note the ``self.next.acc = ...``, simulates the hardware behaviour of registers, that is delayed assignment.
+The ``self.next.acc = ...``, simulates the hardware behaviour of registers i.e. the delayed assignment.
 In general, this is equivalent to the VHDL ``<=`` operator.
 Values are transferred from **next** to **current** before the ``main`` call.
 In Pyha each call to the ``main`` function can be considered as an clock edge.